 Best Plant-based Pre-Workout Supplements

 How do you choose the best vegan supplements?
-And most importantly, how do you avoid falling for the sneaky marketing gimmicks, tactics, and claims?
+And, how do you avoid falling for the sneaky marketing gimmicks, tactics, and claims?

-The truth is that although there are several pre-workout products labeled vegan, most of the time, you find that those products are not really vegan.
+Although there are several pre-workout products labeled vegan, most of the time, you find those products are not really vegan.

 The supplement should be free of gelatin or any other ingredients derived from animals.